-Following on that theme, the Digital Pedagogy Lab 2017 Institute will work to open up conversations about the politics of education, the response of critical digital pedagogy to the age of Donald Trump and white nationalism, and the need to care for and nurture teachers and learners who will both labor under and move us out of this cultural climate.
+Following on that theme, the Digital Pedagogy Lab 2017 Institute will work to open up conversations about the politics of education, the response of critical digital pedagogy to white nationalism, and the need to care for and nurture teachers and learners who will both labor under and move us out of this cultural climate.

 Digital Pedagogy Lab is a 5-day practical institute that helps prepare learners, educators, librarians, administrators, and others to teach and work with digital technology.
 The institute is part of the outreach mission of the Hybrid Pedagogy 501(c)3 non-profit.